MLH3

 DNA mismatch repair protein Mlh3 is a protein that in humans is encoded by the MLH3 gene.

 Function

 This gene is a member of the MutL-homolog (MLH) family of DNA mismatch repair (MMR) genes.
 MLH genes are implicated in maintaining genomic integrity during DNA replication and after meiotic recombination.
 The protein encoded by this gene functions as a heterodimer with other family members.
+MLH3, as part of the MLH1-MLH3 (MutL gamma) complex, has also been implicated in pathogenic trinucleotide repeat expansion, and reduced MLH3 expression slowed GAA/TTC repeat expansion in a human Friedreich ataxia cell model.
 Somatic mutations in this gene frequently occur in tumors exhibiting microsatellite instability, and germline mutations have been linked to hereditary nonpolyposis colorectal cancer type 7 (HNPCC7).
 Several alternatively spliced transcript variants have been identified, but the full-length nature of only two transcript variants has been determined.
 Orthologs of human MLH3 have also been studied in other organisms including mouse and the budding yeast Saccharomyces cerevisiae.